scipy-conference/scipy_proceedings/papers/chris_drake/chris_drake.rst

 because it is conceptually similar to finding the cheapest configuration of tiles that cover a floor.
 Due to the complexity of this operation,
-PyEDA uses a C extension to the famous Berkeley Espresso library [Bra84]_.
+PyEDA uses a C extension to the Berkeley Espresso library [Bra84]_.

 After calling the ``espresso_tts`` function on the ``F1`` and ``F2`` truth tables from above,